The Málaga Museum

 The museum also hosts temporary exhibitions throughout the year.
 Currently, you can enjoy:

-• The Odyssey of Soyuz 2, an exhibition that traces a mysterious episode in the history of space exploration: the disappearance of cosmonaut Ivan Istochnikov in 1968 during a failed mission.
+• The Odyssey of Soyuz 2, traces a mysterious episode in the history of space exploration: the disappearance of cosmonaut Ivan Istochnikov in 1968 during a failed mission.

 The Malaga Museum easily visited from the historic centre of Malaga